 By Anne Fonda

-An accurate HVAC load calculation helps ensure proper system sizing.
-An HVAC system that is too large for your home can result in wasted energy, and cooling without proper dehumidification.
+An HVAC system that is too large for your home can result in wasted energy, and cooling without proper dehumidification, making you feel cold and clammy.

 You want the Goldilocks system – sized just right for the proper amount of heating and cooling capacity.
 That’s where a detailed, room-by-room HVAC load calculation comes in.